The Best WordPress Media Library Management Plugins

 It also allows usage of shortcodes and the creation of playlists and slideshows which can help you display media in a much better way.
 This is only the second plugin on this list that goes beyond the basic concept of a library management tool.

-Real Media Library also works with FooGallery Pro so you can load galleries from your Real Media Library folders.
+In addition to this, Real Media Library works with FooGallery Pro Expert, allowing you to create galleries from your Real Media Library folders.